 This congregation agrees to file this constitution and any subsequent changes to this constitution with the synod for review to ascertain that all of its provisions are in agreement with the constitution and bylaws of the Evangelical Lutheran Church in America or with the constitution of the synod.

-C6.04.
+*C6.04.
 Affiliation with the Evangelical Lutheran Church in America may be terminated as follows:

 This congregation takes action to dissolve.